hulihanapplications/fletcher/README.md

 * title - (String) The name of the item/product
 * description - (String) The item/product description
+* price - (Money) A [Money](https://github.com/RubyMoney/money) object representing the item price.
+This makes exchange rates and math functionality easy to use.
 * image - (Hash) The main image of the item
 * images - (Array) Any available images of the item